thomaswaern/krol/_posts/2015-05-28-3-tips-on-crowdfunding.md

 1. A lot of projects probably would benefit from setting their **goals lower and using stretch goals** to push the backing further (related to your original product).
 [Here’s](https://www.kickstarter.com/projects/cabinetentertainment/simon-stalenhags-tales-from-the-loop) a current example of a creative project hugely exceeding its ‘original’ goal of $10.000, by about 2600%.

-2. **Prepare for a lot of hard (but rewarding) work!** The amount of work that goes into a successful campaign (before, during, and after) is probably longer than most initially expect.
+2. **Prepare for a lot of hard (but rewarding) work!** The amount of work that goes into a successful campaign (before, during, and after) is probably more than most initially expect.

 3. **Attract support/backers before you launch.** People you know or people you don’t know.
 Try getting as many as you can to commit to backing or boosting your project, before you launch.
 People seem to be more interested in a project with ‘wind in its sails’.
 Most people’s eyes, mine included, are drawn to the projects that seem to have traction (i.e. the ones that seem popular and already likely to succeed).